Callum Wilkie: Early career

 Wilkie played junior football for Walkerville before joining North Adelaide when he was 13.
 He also played for his school Rostrevor College.
 He represented South Australia at the 2014 AFL Under 18 Championships and attended the state draft combine, but missed out on selection in the draft.
 He would ultimately be overlooked in the draft four times.

 Continuing at North Adelaide, Wilkie came second in their 2017 senior best and fairest.
 In 2018, he played in North Adelaide's SANFL premiership – their first for 27 years.
 Wilkie won the club's best and fairest, and attended his second state draft combine.

 AFL.com.au named him among the best mature-age players ahead of the 2018 AFL draft, noting his marking ability and improved fitness.

 Wilkie admitted that he “wasn’t 100% focused on footy”, as he balanced his full-time accountacy career while also playing SANFL up until his drafting to the Saints.
 Of his time before St Kilda, football for Wilkie was “enjoying footy for what it was - a little bit of an escape from work and then enjoying playing with my mates."
-Six clubs expressed an interested in drafting Wilkie at the end end of 2018.
+Six clubs expressed an interested in drafting Wilkie at the end of 2018.